-We wear helmets to protect our heads and pads and braces to protect our bones and joints, so why not take the extra step to protect our eyes?
-We take extra steps to prevent concussions, broken bones, bruises, and chipped teeth, but what do we do to prevent the possibility of permanent vision loss, a scratched cornea, or a fractured eye socket?
+If you’re into a sport, you don’t think twice about wearing a helmet to cushion your head, or pads and braces for your bones and joints.
+You take extra steps to prevent concussions, broken bones, bruises, and chipped teeth, so why not do the same to guard against vision loss, a scratched cornea, or a fractured eye socket?

-Broken bones and bruises will heal, but a serious eye injury can put you on the disabled list from your favorite sport for the rest of your life.
+Broken bones and bruises will heal, but a serious eye injury can put you on the disabled list for the rest of your life.

-Purchase eye guards at a sports store or optical store and have someone familiar with your eyesight and the sport fit you for the eyewear.
+- Buy eye guards at a sports store or optical store, and have someone familiar with your eyesight and the sport fit them for you.

 - Make sure lenses are secure.
 If one pops inward, it could damage your eye.